neothink-dao/neothink.io/DEPLOYMENT.md

    - Feature branches for specific features

 2. **Preview deployments**:
-   - Configure Vercel to create preview deployments for PRs
+   - GitHub Actions automatically create preview deployments for PRs
-   - Use different databases for preview environments
+   - Each PR gets its own isolated Vercel environment
+   - Preview deployments are deleted when the PR is closed

 3. **Rollback plan**:
+   - Vercel maintains deployment history for quick rollbacks
+   - GitHub Actions support rollback workflows if needed
    - Document how to rollback to previous versions
    - Test rollback procedures regularly